lizhanmit/learning-notes/aws-note/aws-note.md

 To upload a file larger than 160 GB, use the AWS CLI, AWS SDK, or Amazon S3 REST API.

+You can access S3 buckets across regions.
+But if you are defining something like a lambda that is going to use this bucket, you might want to define it in the same region for performance.

+You would not want to store sensitive data in a region of another country.

 ---

+## SNS

+Simple Notification Service (SNS)

+- topics
+- subscribers

+Whenever there is a message for SNS on a topic, it pushes it out to all of its subscribers.

+SQS can be a subscriber.

+You can create notification using S3, e.g. the event that a new file is PUT.
+Then the message flow: S3 -> SNS -> SQS -> Lambda function that processes the message.

+---

+## SQS

+Simple Queue Service (SQS): a reliable, scalable, fully-managed message queuing service.

+- Send, store, and receive messages between apps and software components.
+- Decouple and scale better.
+- User server side encryption (SSE) and Key Management Service (KMS) for security.

+Two types of queues:

+- Standard: maximum throughput, best-effort ordering (not guaranteed the order), at-least-once delivery
+- FIFO: processed exactly once, in order

+Example: A Lambda function that can process messages.
+Configure trigger for the Lambda function on queue when the message is ready and send the message via message body and its attributes.
+And you can watch that through CloudWatch Logs.

+---

 ## VPC

-**Virtual Private Cloud** (VPC):  Your private section of AWS, where you can place AWS resources, and allow / restrict access to them.
+Virtual Private Cloud (VPC):  Your private section of AWS, where you can place AWS resources, and allow / restrict access to them.

 ![vpc.png](img/vpc.png)